 He has additional experience in a variety of other surgical specialties including, plastic surgery, general surgery, urology and orthopaedics.
 After a hiatus from medicine, he returned to a more balanced life and decided to do vocational training in General Practice in New Zealand.
 In 2017, he commenced training in Pain Medicine and gained hands-on experience in both non-interventional and interventional pain management at Sir Charles Gairdner, Royal Perth and Fiona Stanley Hospitals.
 He completed advanced interventional training as his area of interest.
 Vishal is particularly interested in the integration of interventional pain management and neuromodulation into holistic patient care.
 He believes patients should be assessed and treated from a biopsychosocial perspective and is available for consults in English or Hindi.

 Dr Gurbir Kaur is a Specialist Pain Medicine Physician working full-time at Metro Pain Group.
-She started her medical career in India, where she was trained as an Anaesthesiologist.
 Her interest in chronic pain stems from close observation of the lives of people and practices around her.
-This triggered her interest in the multi-dimensional aspects of chronic pain.
-She has trained as a fellow of the Faculty of Pain Medicine, Australia & New Zealand college of Anaesthetist (FPMANZCA) and was employed as the Supervisor of training and Specialist consultant at Royal Hobart Hospital.
+This inspired her interest in the multi-dimensional aspects of chronic pain.
+She has trained as a fellow of the Faculty of Pain Medicine, Australia & New Zealand college of Anaesthetist and was employed as the Supervisor of training and Specialist consultant at Royal Hobart Hospital.

-She takes an integrated approach to pain management, incorporating biopsychosocial aspects to help enhance patient confidence and their capacity in leading a productive life.
+She takes an integrated approach to pain management and aims to help enhance patient confidence and their capacity in leading a productive life.
 Dr Kaur is particularly interested in pelvic pain and central sensitization.
 Her management style involves both interventional and non-interventional pain management techniques.
 She is available for consults in English, Hindi and Punjabi.

 Dr Keys is our Brisbane branch practitioner.
 Dr Keys graduated from the University of Queensland with first class honours.
-He has worked and trained in a variety of medical specialties including General Practice, Emergency Medicine, Intensive Care Medicine, and Pain Medicine.
 He holds adjunct teaching positions at The University of Queensland (Senior Lecturer), and Bond University (Asst.
 Professor).
 Dr Keys has a special interest in what the future could bring in the field of pain medicine, in particular in the area of neuromodulation.
 However, he incorporates all aspects of pain medicine in his multidisciplinary practice: Pharmacological, Physical Therapy, Patient Education, Psychology and the judicious use of Procedures (diagnostic and therapeutic).

 David Field is a Clinical and Health Psychologist and is a member of the Australian Psychological Society College of Health Psychologists and a member of the Australian Pain Society.
 David has worked as a psychologist for the past 25 years.
 He has specialist training in the assessment and treatment of chronic pain, PTSD, anxiety, depression, stress management, grief and relationship difficulties.
 David works together with the doctors at Metro Pain to help patients develop skills in pain management and reduce the impact of psychological factors that contribute to pain.
 By utilising cognitive behavioural and acceptance commitment therapy David enables patients to increase their awareness of the factors that intensify the pain experience and improve the quality of their life and relationships.
 David provides mindfulness meditation training in groups and individually to enable patients to reduce unhelpful thoughts, feelings and emotions and increase the understanding of pain and how mindfulness reduces pain and suffering.